patelsuhani/web_programming/lecture_2/notes.md

 * **Sequences** in Python are data types that store values in some sort of sequence or some collection of values altogether.

+* Mutable means you can change the elements, i.e., add new elements, remove elements, and change the values of elements.

+* Immutable mean you cannot change the elements.

 * Types of Sequences:

-    1. String.
+    1. **String**.
 Can access different characters within the string using `string[i]` where string is the string whose character you want to extract and i is the index of the required character.
+    2. **List**: Can store any type of data inside a list in Python.
+It is a sequence of mutable values.
+    3. **Tuple**: A tuple is used when you have a couple of values that are not going to change but you need to store 2 or more values together.
+Sequence of immutable values.

+* Types of Data Structures:

+    1. **List**
+    2. **Tuple**
+    3. **Set**: collection of unique values
+    4. **dict**: collection of key-value pairs